gustavomotadev/flask-swagger-rest-api/README.md

 # fastapi-rest
-Simple example Art API made with Python, FastAPI and SQLite
+Simple example Art API made with Python, Flask and SQLite, with Swagger Docs